-Name: Date: Remember that a primary source the following questions about you e time period under investigation.
-Answer Type of primary source: ☐ Newspaper article ☐ Letter ☐ Journal/Diary ☐ Cartoon/Comic ☐ Audio Recording ☐ Film Clip TM Photograph ☐ Artifact □ Мар ☐ Poster/Advertisement ☐ Government document ☐ Other: Title of source: Last Meeting at the Old Propylaeum Date of source: March 16, 192 3 Title: club for women of Indianapolis Audience the source was created d for:Most likely created for the m embers of the Indianapolis Woman's Club List three things the author said (or that you notice) that you think are in mportant: 1.
-This was the last meeting g held at the old Propylaeum buildi ing in Indianapolis 2.
-All of the women are form mally dressed and with hats 3.
-This was the meeting place ce of the club for 32 years Why do you think this source wa as created?
+Name: Date: Remember that a primary sour the following questions about y ne time period under investigation.
+Answer Type of primary source: ☐ Newspaper article ☐ Letter ☐ Journal/Diary ☐ Cartoon/Comic ☐ Audio Recording ☐ Film Clip ☑ Photograph ☐ Artifact □ Мар ☐ Poster/Advertisement ☐ Government document ☐ Other: Title of source: Last Meeting at the Old Propylaeum Date of source: March 16, 192 23 Author/creator of source: Indi anapolis Woman's Club Records Position /Title: club for women of Indianapolis Audience the source was create ed for: Most likely created for the m nembers of the Indianapolis Woman's Club List three things the author said d (or that you notice) that you think are i mportant: 1.
+This was the last meeting g held at the old Propylaeum build ing in Indianapolis 2.
+All of the women are for mally dressed and with hats This was the meeting plan ce of the club for 32 years

+Why do you think this source was created?

-Likely to document the last Indianapolis Woman's Club meeting at the old Propylaeum building.
-The paper with the list of women attending was probably kept as record of members who were in attendance.
+This source was likely created to document the last Indianapolis Woman's Club meeting held at the old Propylaeum building.
+The accompanying paper with the list of women attending was probably kept as a record so that members could look back on this and see who was in attendance.